Manage Account Users

 Only the calendar administrator can add, remove, or manage account-based users.

-• Enter the email address of the individual you wish to add as a calendar user.
+6. Enter the email address of the user.

 A current Teamup user

 Teamup will search for matching user accounts.
-If the individual already has a user account, you will see their avatar and name with their email address on the next screen:
+If the user already has a Teamup account, you will see their avatar and name with their email address on the next screen.

 A new Teamup user

-If the individual does not yet have a Teamup user account, you will see their email only on the next screen:
+If the user does not have a Teamup account, only their email will be shown on the next screen.
+Type the user’s name into the Name field.

 Configure user permissions